guardian/service-catalogue/packages/snyk-integrator/README.md

 }
 ```

-It uses this input to generates a YAML file, matching the specification of our [GitHub action](https://github.com/guardian/.github/blob/main/.github/workflows/sbt-node-snyk.yml).
+It uses this input to generates a YAML file, matching the specification of our [workflow](https://github.com/guardian/.github/blob/main/.github/workflows/sbt-node-snyk.yml).
 This action runs `snyk monitor` on pushes to the main branch, so that we can keep track of vulnerabilities introduced by third party dependencies.

 After creating the YAML, it raises a pull request on the named repository for teams to review.
 Previously this YAML file was created manually, or via some slightly dodgy copy-pasting.
 An automated solution saves teams time and effort expended into understanding how to configure the action, and means repos are integrated with Snyk more quickly, and with fewer mistakes.